grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Indeed," said Hemi, "though sometimes the pragmatic course of action is to leave the questions aside, and move in a different direction."

 The silence settled back in on them.
 Captain Percy pulled one of the few remaining cigarillos from the pack stashed against the wall and lit it.
-She puffed away at it steadily until she had filled up the small space of the control room with smoke.
+She puffed away steadily until she had filled up the small space of the control room with smoke.
 Hemi slid back down to the navigation chart with his flashlight, and a few minutes later called up to Percy.
 "Sylvia, by my calculations you should be able to see the depot island from the bridge now."